filipe-mariz/filipe-mariz/README.md

 Here are some ideas to get you started:

-- 🏦 I’m currently working on Ustore
+- 🏦 I’m currently working on IBM
-- 💻 I’m currently learning Python and Kotlin
+- 💻 I’m currently learning Machine Learning
 - 💬 Ask me about Node.JS